martinvonz/jj/README.md

 Whenever you modify a commit, any descendants of the old commit will be rebased onto the new commit.
 Thanks to the conflict design described above, that can be done even if there are conflicts.
-Branches pointing to rebased commits will be updated.
+Bookmarks pointing to rebased commits will be updated.
 So will the working copy if it points to a rebased commit.

 ### Comprehensive support for rewriting history